 It was 07:00.
 Patients were already queued on benches along the corridors.
 It was an eye-opening introduction to the three months I would spend in India working on my Master’s dissertation.

-What really struck me was the inadequate resources, given demand.
+What really struck me was the inadequate resources.
 Clinicians (at least those who would touch patients thought to have HIV) were unfamiliar with the virus, and the Indian Government denied it was a problem at all.
-My task was to apply Operational Research (OR) and mathematical modelling techniques to measure the scale of infection, and the resources needed to tackle it.
+My task was to apply Operational Research (OR) and mathematical modelling techniques to measure the scale of infection and the resources needed to tackle it.

-But a hospital is just one part of an interconnected system.
-What happens here is influenced by, and influences, policy decisions within primary care.
-In my opinion, whilst the NHS works hard to improve services, it does so in silos: changes in one part can have an unintended impact elsewhere.
+But a hospital is just one part of the system.
+What happens there is influenced by, and has an impact on, policy decisions within primary care.
 Planning plays a vital part in balancing the system.
-It can help overcome geography, so services reach patients within a critical time limit, and ensure the cost-effective delivery of policies such as screening for disease.
+It can help overcome geography, so services reach patients within a critical time limit, and ensure the cost-effective delivery of policies.

 Our collaboration with the Aneurin Bevan University Health Board addresses this.
 An embedded modelling unit employs a team of operational researchers, allowing the expertise to be accessed across Health Board departments.

 The team’s methods create outputs and impact case studies, acting as a catalyst for further grant applications and funding, including PhD studentships.
 In turn, research activities enhance our student experience, so knowledge improves.